%%capture

 comb_bkg_yield = zfit.Parameter('comb_bkg_yield', 6000, 0, 10000, step_size=1)

-comb_bkg_ext = comb_bkg.create_extended(comb_bkg_yield)
+comb_bkg_ext = comb_bkg.create_extended(comb_bkg_yield) # or using an existing model

 part_reco_yield = zfit.Parameter('part_reco_yield', 2000, 0, 10000, step_size=1)